Endeavour Bridge

-The bridge is maintained by Roads & Maritime Services, an agency of the Government of New South Wales.
+The bridge is maintained by Transport for NSW.

 History

 The Endeavour Bridge was opened to traffic in May 1951 as two, two-lane bridges.
 The road carries motor vehicles and a grade-separated pedestrian footpath.

 It was built due to the diversion of Cooks River required by the expansion of Kingsford-Smith Airport.
 The bridges were constructed before the water flow was diverted beneath them.

 In 1963 the two bridges were widened by extending their decks into the area between them, resulting in one six-lane bridge.
 This upgrade was undertaken in conjunction with the upgrade of General Holmes Drive from four to six lanes, which was the first upgrading of a 'county road' as part of the County of Cumberland Planning Scheme.

 Etymology

 The Endeavour Bridge takes its name from HMS Endeavour, the ship commanded by James Cook, an English explorer, navigator and cartographer.
 Lieutenant Cook and the crew of the Endeavour were the first recorded European expedition to navigate and map the eastern coastline of Australia.
 They arrived in nearby Botany Bay in 1770.